ddfreyne/stoneship-site/content/cv.md

 > %subtitle%
 > 2007 - present

+Nanoc is a flexible and fast static-site generator written in Ruby.
+Nanoc is used for the [GitHub developer documentation](http://developer.github.com/), the [GitLab documentation](https://docs.gitlab.com/), the [Prometheus web site](https://prometheus.io/), the [FOSDEM web site](http://fosdem.org), the [Atom Flight Manual](https://flight-manual.atom.io/), Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site, and many more.

 * Led the development and implemented the vast majority of features

 * Handled support requests and community contributions

 * Created a small but enthusiastic community

-Nanoc is used for the [GitHub developer documentation](http://developer.github.com/), the [GitLab documentation](https://docs.gitlab.com/), the [Prometheus web site](https://prometheus.io/), the [FOSDEM web site](http://fosdem.org), the [Atom Flight Manual](https://flight-manual.atom.io/), Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site, and many more.

-### Myst Online: Uru Live web site

-> %subtitle%
-> 2009

-* Removed uses of Flash, redid the site in proper HTML, CSS and JavaScript, cleaned up the design, and improved maintainability

-* Made the site multilingual and co-ordinated a handful of translation teams for Dutch, French, Spanish, Italian, Finnish and German

-* Re-coded from scratch using Nanoc, thereby proving that Nanoc was capable of handling large and complex web sites

 Skills
 ------